Skip to content

 So the Lord said, “If you have faith as a mustard seed, you can say to this mulberry tree, ‘Be pulled up by the roots and be planted in the sea,’ and it would obey you.
 [Luke 17:6]

 If it hasn’t occurred to you yet, it is essential to understand this: Without a promise, there can be no faith.
+In other words, where there is no knowledge of promises, there is no faith–nor can there be.
+However, where knowledge of promises abounds, faith can abound!

 Only where there are promises, can faith exist.
 If God had not promised salvation, there could be no faith for salvation.
 There might be wishing or wanting salvation, but that is not faith.
 Faith is hearing a promise, recognizing Who it is that is offering the promise, and then believing that the One who said it will see that it is done.
 In other words, faith is an expression of confidence in God and His Word.